King (2003 TV series)

-King is a Canadian animated television series produced by Decode Entertainment and Funbag Animation Studios that aired on Family Channel between August 15, 2003 and March 19, 2005.
+King is a Canadian children's animated television series produced by Decode Entertainment and Funbag Animation Studios that aired on Family Channel between August 15, 2003, and March 19, 2005.

 Plot

-Russell Wright is a young boy who finds a portal under his bed that leads to an alternate universe called Under.
+Russell Wright is a 12-year-old boy who finds a portal under his bed that leads to an alternate universe called Under.
 As he is from 'Up' (i.e., the regular world) and acquires the crown of Under, he is proclaimed the King.